Eight ways to make the most of your pension

 How to take money from your pension guide

 What you do with your pension is an important decision.
-We strongly recommend you understand your options and take appropriate advice or guidance if you are at all unsure.
+We strongly recommend that you understand your options and take appropriate advice or guidance if you are at all unsure.
 Pension Wise, the Government’s pension guidance service, provides a free impartial service to help you understand your options at retirement and is available for people aged 50 and over.

 Putting a price on your retirement